StripTheText/StripTheText/README.md

 # Textstrip - Backend

 The Source Code of the Backend can be found
-here: [Textstrip - Backend](https://github.com/StripTheText/TextStrip-Backend).
+here: [Textstrip—Backend](https://github.com/StripTheText/TextStrip-Backend).
 Further Information about the Backend and how it can be installed separately can be found in the README.md of the Backend.

 ---